 Currently, I am working on an eSTEeM-supported project called Visualising the code: are students engaging with programming at level 1?
 The project will investigate the impact of using a visual programming environment on student engagement with programming at level 1.

 Using OpenStudio in STEM learning.
 OpenStudio, developed by the Open University, enables students to create and upload audio-visual resources, and to engage in dialogue with their peers, their tutors and their module team around these resources.
 The project aims to explore the use of this 'studio' approach to learning in STEM disciplines across the Open University, with a view to providing information about the ways in which it is already being used in modules, and collating evidence of good practice.

 Hybrid/Digital Material Networked Learning.
 This project investigated the practices and implications of blending physical and digital resources for learning in HE.
 These 'hybrid' resources include remote laboratories and ubiquitous learning and the project aims to conduct a ‘state of the art’ review to establish the key themes, opportunities and obstacles that are emerging from these experiences.

-I am currently a member of the TU100 My Digital Life presentation module team and was very much involved with the production of TU100, authoring part of Block 3, on smart homes and wearable technologies, and Block 4 about online commnities.
+I chaired TM111 Introduction to Computing and Information Technology 1 through its production phase and I am now leading this module through its first presentation.
+I was also a member of the TU100 My Digital Life presentation module team and was very much involved with the production of TU100, authoring part of Block 3, on smart homes and wearable technologies, and Block 4 about online commnities.
 I was previously a member of both the production and presentation module teams for T175 Networked Living: Exploring Information and Communication Technologies, authoring material for Block 1.